GN Bank

 GN Bank is an indigenous private Ghanaian owned commercial bank in Ghana.
 GN Bank is one of the private commercial banks licensed to operate in Ghana.
 GN Bank has over 260 locations across the 10 regions of Ghana.

+GN Savings and Loans Company Limited was originally incorporated as First National Savings and Loans (FNSL) Company Limited and licensed as a Savings and Loans Company on 8 May 2006.
+It was subsequently issued with a universal banking license by the Bank of Ghana on 4 September 2014 and was renamed GN Bank Limited.